BallOfClay/cap_3/other/outline.md

     Attributes per Feature:
     * Does Company Release Feature
     * Does Apple Ever Release Feature
+    * When does a company first release a phone
     * When is feature first released
     * When is feature first released by all companies
     * When is feature released by Apple